Odin Programming Language

 Odin comes with high quality packages out of the box in its core library.

-Odin provides official libraries for all major graphics APIs: OpenGL, Vulkan, Direct3D11, Direct3D12, Metal, and WebGL 1 & 2.
+Odin provides official libraries for all major graphics APIs: OpenGL, Vulkan, Direct3D11, Direct3D12, Metal, wgpu, and WebGL 1 & 2.

 Odin additionally brings you officially maintained bindings for popular libraries such as SDL2, GLFW, raylib, microui, miniaudio and much more, in its vendor library!